-- 8.1 Pedal modifications, such as extensions, foot supports, or enlarged surface areas, shall be securely attached to the OEM vehicle pedal.
-Attaching fasteners shall be OEM or their equivalent with respect to grade, size, type and finish.
-Each pedal modification shall be prescribed by the Driver Rehabilitation Specialist in conjunction with the mobility equipment dealer. - 8.2 Foot pedal surfaces shall be an automotive grade non-skid material. - 8.3 Whenever possible, modifications to the gas and/or brake pedal will not alter the OEM geometric relationship of the pedals to one another. - 8.4 Accelerator pedal modification shall not interfere with the OEM return to idle when the actuating force is removed. - 8.5 Pedal modifications shall not cause any inadvertent action during any dynamic driving situation.
+- Pedal modifications, such as extensions, foot supports, or enlarged surface areas, shall be securely attached to the OEM vehicle pedal.
+Attaching fasteners shall be OEM or their equivalent with respect to grade, size, type and finish. - 8.2 Foot pedal surfaces shall be an automotive grade non-skid material. - 8.3 Whenever possible, modifications to the gas and/or brake pedal will not alter the OEM geometric relationship of the pedals to one another. - 8.4 Accelerator pedal modification shall not interfere with the OEM return to idle when the actuating force is removed. - 8.5 Pedal modifications shall not cause any inadvertent action during any dynamic driving situation.

 Section: 9

 Description: Automotive Wheelchair Roof Carriers / Loaders

-s Revised Date: November 19, 2014
+Revised Date: November 19, 2014